Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Regen Facillitation Plan.md

 	- Given your lived experience within the network so far; what kinds of personal contributions do you see as meaningful and necessary?
 	- What about collective contributions?
 - Network structure (1-2-4-All)
 	- What do you percieve as the networks guiding 'north star'?
-Describe the nearby constelations
+Describe the constelations around it.
 - Domains (1-2-4-All)
-	- Given the articultions you've heard of our 'north star' and the contributions seen as n
+	- Given the articultions you've heard of our 'north star' and the contributions we find either intrinsically or extrinsically meaningful,

 ## What?
 A working map of the terrain and how it may unfold across time